 1920's, 1930's: Hitler had published in Mein Kampf in

 believe that I am acting in accordance with the will of the Almighty Creator: by defending

 myself against the Jew, I am fighting for the work of the Lord."
-The Protocols

-are used by the Nazis to whip up public hatred of the Jews in the 1930's.
+were used by the Nazis to whip up public hatred of the Jews in the 1930's.

 programs by many conservative American clergy, both Roman Catholic and Protestant,